Paramedic Certificate Program

 Progression and Completion Policy

-The State of Alabama mandates the National Registry of EMT's examination at the EMT, Advanced EMT and Paramedic levels of practice.
-Only those students who have met all academic requirements of the program will be eligible to sit for the National Registry examination.
+The State of Alabama mandates Paramedic certification by the National Registry of EMT’s to obtain a state license.
+Only those students who have met all academic requirements of the program will be eligible to sit for the National Registry Paramedic examination.

 Biosafety Information